 - Basic science, clinically, or translationally-oriented investigator in the early stages of academic career

 - Demonstrates a strong commitment to skin research that can advance the field of pediatric dermatology

 - Under the mentorship of an experienced educator, clinician, or laboratory-based investigator

 - Mentor must have an academic appointment in dermatology or another program at the sponsoring institution that is approved by the dermatology chair

 - Strong institutional commitment for individual's career development

 - NOT a recipient of another federally funded career development award.
 Those who have also applied for a Dermatology Foundation (DF) CDA are welcome to apply but will be ineligible for a Weston CDA if awarded a DF CDA.

-- Please note that the SPD does not allow indirect costs to be covered by the funds provided to the award recipient.
-As such, please do not include indirects in the budget / budget justification portion of the application.
+- Please note that the SPD and PeDRA do not allow indirect costs to be covered by the funds provided to the award recipient.
+As such, please do not include indirects in the budget/budget justification portion of the application.